techtraits/techtraits-blog/_posts/2011-09-05-running-nexus-sontaype-over-jetty.markdown

 	java -jar start.jar

 <p style="text-align: justify;">This should start your Nexus repository in the Jetty container.
-Fire up your favorite browser and go to http://[domain]:8080/nexus/ or http://localhost:8080/nexus/ if you are running Nexus on your local machine.
+Fire up your favourite browser and go to http://[domain]:8080/nexus/ or http://localhost:8080/nexus/ if you are running Nexus on your local machine.
 You should be presented with the nexus front end and can start managing your repositories.</p>

 <p style="text-align: justify;">Note: The default admin user and password are "admin" and "admin123" respectively.</p>